FaisalQ07/amazon_products_streaming/README.md

-# Stream Processing of Amazon Products information to identify trends and patterns
+# Stream Processing of Amazon Products Information to Identify Trends and Patterns

 # Introduction & Goals
 - The primary goal of this project is to build a data processing pipeline that could utillize the modern tech stack for data engineering.